edissyum/opencapture/README.md

 ## Set up the incron & the cron to start the service

-We want to automatise the capture of document.
-For that, we'll use incrontab.
-First, add your user into the following file :
+In order to use the Open-Captures inputs automation, you have to add your user into the following file.
+It allow it to use incrontab (used to capture automatically invoices)

-> /etc/incron.allow
+    /etc/incron.allow

-Then use <code>incrontab -e</code> and put the following line :

-    /path/to/capture/ IN_CLOSE_WRITE,IN_MOVED_TO /var/www/html/opencaptureforinvoices/bin/scripts/launch_DEFAULT.sh $@/$#

 ## Custom development
 You can modify a lot of files if needed, without loose everything at every update.
 For that, you have to modify the <code>custom/custom.ini</code> file to add the id (between the brackets)